John Welsh (English footballer)

-John Joseph Welsh (born 10 January 1984) is an English former professional footballer who played as midfielder.
+John Joseph Welsh Sr (born 10 January 1984) is an English former professional footballer who played as midfielder.

 Welsh notably played in the Premier League for Liverpool, where he began his career before playing for Hull City, Chester City, Carlisle United, Bury, Tranmere Rovers and Grimsby Town.
 In 2019 he dropped down to play at semi-professional level with Atherton Collieries before finishing his career with Stafford Rangers.

 He was captain of the England under-20 team, and has been capped eight times for the under-21s.
 He represented England U20 at 2003 FIFA World Youth Championship.

 Career

 Liverpool

 Wavertree born Welsh, joined Liverpool at the age of 10.
 He progressed through the ranks, becoming captain of the Reserve Team in the process.
 Welsh trained with the Liverpool first team squad at their Melwood training ground from the middle of the 2001–02 season.

 In the 2002–03 season John Welsh played only one game for the first team – his début match against Ipswich Town on 4 December 2002 in a League Cup fourth round tie at home – when he replaced Vladimír Šmicer in the 83rd minute.
 Also, he was amongst the substitutes for a number of European games.

 His first game in Premiership was against Arsenal on 4 October 2003, when he replaced Salif Diao in the 82nd minute, but he couldn't help his team avoid defeat – they lost 2–1, and unfortunately for Welsh, his first act was to be booked for a foul on Ray Parlour.
 Welsh featured in Liverpool's run to the 2005 UEFA Champions League Final, coming on as a substitute in the round of 16 away tie against Bayer Leverkusen.
 Liverpool would go on to win the trophy but Welsh was left out of the final match day squad.